 Some couples know what they want to hear at their wedding from ceremony to dancing at reception.
 But for others, planning will be needed and it might take more than a few hours.
 At Britton DJ Service during our consultation, we are very upfront with telling potential clients this.
 Here are five things any Toronto wedding DJ would like you to know when it comes to preparing your music for your big day:

 1. Make sure your music selection isn’t just music that you and your bridal party will enjoy.
 Remember, you have family and extended family coming to your event.
 Along with friends from university, high school and an assortment of friends from different periods of your life.
 Make sure there’s music on that list that everyone will enjoy.
-Also, we understand why couples have a “Do Not Play” list and it is your party, but make sure you don’t nix obvious songs that everyone will enjoy and want to hear.
+Also, we understand why couples have a “Do Not Play” list and it is your party, but make sure you don’t exclude obvious songs that everyone will enjoy and want to hear.

 So, if you request… Free Bird (Lynyrd Skynyrd), there is a slight possibility your DJ might not get to it.
 It also depends on the theme of the wedding and the general preference of what the couple wants.
 Years ago, we did a “rocker” themed wedding and one of the Must Plays was Free Bird.
-We played it (albeit, once in 12 years)… all nine minutes and seven seconds of it.
+We played it (once in 12 years)… all nine minutes and seven seconds of it.
 It was one of the highlights of the night.

 At Britton DJ Service, we have over a decade of wedding and event experience.
 We’ve played many of the venues in Toronto and around the GTA and know the A – Zs of events, especially weddings from the pre-ceremony to the end of the reception.
 Please feel free to contact us for a free consultation and let us take care of all your musical needs.